Domiii/UnityAudioVisualizer/README.md

 ## Changes to the original

-* Converted from UnityScript to C#, using [http://www.m2h.nl/files/js_to_c.php](this online converter) and some time spent debugging
+* Converted from UnityScript to C#, using [http://www.m2h.nl/files/js_to_c.php](this online converter) and some manual adjustments
-* Made it circular, and improved performance
+* Made the result circular, and improved performance
 * Rotating camera

 The final result is somewhere in between Hypnotoad09's first and second versions (see videos below).